rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 * Create a GitHub account if you don't have one
 * Provide additional information for your GitHub profile
+* If you have no clue about the workflow with Pull Requests and Issues when working with GitHub, checkout the {{% a_blank "official GitHub Learning Lab" "https://lab.github.com/" %}}

 {{% sub_chapter_header "GitHub Repositories" "github-repository" %}}